Pips Answer for Sunday, December 28, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-28
+NYT Pips easy answer for 2025-12-28

-Answer for 2025-12-28
+Complete answer for 2025-12-28 (Easy)

 I jumped into the Easy puzzle first to get my brain moving.
 I immediately spotted the 'Sum 5' constraint at (3,0) and the 'Equals' constraint for (4,0) and (4,1).
 Since (4,0) and (4,1) are a single domino, they had to be a double.